universal-packages/universal-namespaced-decorators/README.md

 ## getNamespace()

-Get the namespaced decorators registry as a usefull structured decorations object.
-You can optionally pass load options object, all modulesin in that location will be dynamically imported triggering the decorators.
+Get the namespaced decorators registry as a useful structured decorations object.
+You can optionally pass load options objects, all modules in that location will be dynamically imported triggering the decorators.

 > In order to get the location of a decorated class all imported modules should have that class as a default export.